 About the library

-If you see an animated SpiMoSim logo on top of this page, SpiMoSim is running right now in your browser!
-2
+(By the way, if you see an animated SpiMoSim logo on top of this page, SpiMoSim is running right now in your browser.1)

 How to build applications with SpiMoSim?

-SpiMoSim is published under the terms and conditions of the MIT-LICENSE.
+SpiMoSim is free software under the terms and conditions of the MIT-LICENSE.

-2What you see is the Multiple Epidemics Model by K. Sneppen et al. run on a 2D lattice (connections between the text and the background were removed):
+1What you see is the Multiple Epidemics Model by K. Sneppen et al. run on a 2D lattice (no connections between the text and the background):

 Sneppen K, Trusina A, Jensen MH, Bornholdt S (2010) A Minimal Model for Multiple Epidemics and Immunity Spreading.
 PLoS ONE 5(10): e13326. doi:10.1371/journal.pone.0013326